 Dr. Ellis married Wilhelmina Hess on the 24th of April, 1889 in Toronto, Ontario.
 She was born on the 17th of February, 1865 in Berlin, (now known as Kitchener) Ontario.
 She was the 2nd of 7 children born to John George Hess and the former Elizabeth Christine Huffner.
 Her siblings were; Elizabeth, Emma, Robert, Anna, Louie and Winnifred.
 (Anna and Winnifred did not survive infancy.)
-Her father was a chain maker and according to the 1871 census, the Hess family was living in Listowel, Ontario.
+Her father was a cabinet maker and according to the 1871 census, the Hess family was living in Listowel, Ontario.

 Dr. Ellis died on the 10th of September, 1927 at the Listowel Memorial Hospital.
 Mrs. Ellis died in 1947.
 Dr. and Mrs. Ellis are buried at the Fairview Cemetery in Listowel.

 *Dr. Ellis’ son, Elijah was killed in action during World War I on the October 26th, 1917.
 Elijah Ellis was buried in Vlamertinghe New Military Cemetery in Belgium.
 He had enlisted in Kingston in 1915 while he was a student at Queen’s University.
 At the time of his death, Elijah John Ellis was 20 years old and he was the only child of Dr. and Mrs. Ellis.